Frequently Asked Questions

 Q: What type of certificate will be given to those who complete courses before TorahResource Institute is fully accredited?

-A: We will give a Certificate of Completion to students who successfully complete all of the necessary course work for the program in which they are enrolled.
+A: We will give a Certificate of Completion to students who successfully complete all of the necessary course work for the certificate program.
 Our goal is to educate Leaders and Teachers, not primarily to gain the recognition of accrediting institutions.
 Yet with this perspective well in mind, we are committed to the same or even higher educational standards required for accreditation.

 Q: Who may enroll in classes at TorahResource Institute?

-A: Since TorahResource Institute classes are taught at the college and masters levels, students are generally required to have graduated from high school to enroll in the classes we offer (we are glad to welcome homeschooled graduates).
-For those students enrolling in the two and three year program, it is advisable to have completed at least two years of college, and preferable to have earned a bachelor’s degree.
+A: Since TorahResource Institute classes are taught at the college and masters levels, students are generally required to have graduated from high school to enroll in the certificate program (we are glad to welcome homeschooled graduates).
+Anyone can take individual classes although they should be aware of the level at which these classes are presented.
+For those students enrolling in the certificate program, it is advisable to have completed at least two years of college and preferable to have earned a bachelor’s degree (although neither of these are required).
 Those who enroll at TorahResource Institute must also profess a personal faith in Yeshua Messiah and have a lifestyle consistent with their profession of faith.
+In order to be awarded a certificate, one must also agree with our doctrinal statement.

 Admission requirements will not be based upon gender or race.